famesensor/playground-go-transaction-hexagonal/README.md

 ### Branch

-- main : Transaction with receiver function
+- main : Transaction by receiver function
-- one_function : Transaction with one function
+- one_function : Transaction by one function
-- uow : Transaction with Unit of Work repository
+- uow : Transaction by Unit of Work repository
+- go_transaction_manager : Transaction by third party library

 ### Reference